What do retainers do?

 The reason you wear a retainer after braces is (quite literally) to retain your smile.
 A retainer supports your smile in its position and prevents it from reverting to its pre-treatment position.

-When you enter the retention phase, Dr. King will instruct you to wear your retainer for 24 hours, throughout the day and night, to hold your new smile in place.
+When you enter the retention phase, Dr. King & Dr. Welch will instruct you to wear your retainer for 24 hours, throughout the day and night, to hold your new smile in place.

 After two weeks of full-time wear, you’ll be able to wear your retainer only at night!
 You’ll wear it nights only for a lifetime to maintain your smile.